California Broadside Motorcycle Accident Lawyers

 What’s a Broadside Motorcycle Accident?

-Intersections are common locations for broadsides, but they can also happen lots of other places on California’s roads.
+Intersections are common locations for broadsides, but they can also happen in lots of other places on California’s roads.
 For example, a truck driver might change lanes abruptly and slam into the side of a motorcycle.
 Or an Uber driver might whip out of a parking lot and knock a motorcyclist into a skid.

 Broadside Motorcycle Collisions at Intersections